 This means that your child has been identified by the class teacher as needing some extra support in school, due to specifically identified gaps in their learning.
+This would be monitored and assessed using the Graduated approach.
 This can be addressed by the child accessing: